Are you planning a trip to California soon? Have you ever thought about traveling to a less popular destination than say, Los Angeles or San Diego?

 The trained instructors are both knowledgeable and helpful in assisting all ages and skill levels.

-Choose from a variety of different options of indoor skydiving experiences.
+Choose from a variety of different options for indoor skydiving experiences.
 Make your wildest dreams come true without ever having to actually jump out of an airplane 10,000 feet above the ground.

 Choose from a variety of different options for all skill levels.
 There is a virtual reality flight that lets you choose to fly in a number of different settings including skydiving through Hawaii or Dubai and base jumping over the incredible Swiss Alps.